-Unlawful Harassment and Discrimination of Students Policy
+Unlawful Harassment & Discrimination Policy

 Reporting and Management Action

 - 1. All students, faculty, staff and administration are encouraged to report events of unlawful harassment, discrimination, and/or unlawful retaliation against themselves or others.
 A student may attempt to resolve any issue arising under this policy informally. - a.
 Allegations or suspicions of unlawful harassment or unlawful retaliation may be reported by the complainant to: